p3l6/blog/about/hobbies/index.md

 I'm proud to play in the [Wake and District Pipe Band](https://raleighpipeband.com) in Raleigh, NC.

 When I compete solo, I am at the grade 3 level.
+I have a [list of contests](/about/hobbies/pipes/solos) that I have done.

-I sometimes upload bagpipe videos to my [youtube channel](/accounts).
+I sometimes upload bagpipe videos to my [youtube channel](/about/card).

 ## Woodworking